voicebase/voicebase-docs/docs/how-to-guides/transcripts.md

 ## WebVTT transcript

 WebVTT is a W3C standard for displaying timed text in HTML 5 utilizing the <track> element.
-To retrieve a transcripts as a WebVTT file which is useful for closed captioning or timing the transcript with the audio,  make a GET on the /media/$MEDIA_ID/transcript/webvtt resource specifying an `Accept` HTTP header with the value `text/vtt`.
+To retrieve a transcript as a WebVTT file which is useful for closed captioning or timing the transcript with the audio,  make a GET on the /media/$MEDIA_ID/transcript/webvtt resource specifying an `Accept` HTTP header with the value `text/vtt`.

 The [closed captioning](closed-captioning.html) section has a detailed discussion of the WebVTT and SRT transcript formats.